sswam/allemande/doc/intro_basic.md

 ## Getting Help

-For help learning the app, talk to Flashi, Claude or Emmy first - they're excellent guides!
+Talk to Flashi, Claude or Emmy in the main chat room - they are excellent guides!

-For making images, talk to Illu or Gema - they are image generation experts.
+Talk to Illu or Gema if you'd like to make images - they are image generation experts.

+You can also talk to Sam, the developer, or read the [User Guide](intro.md) for more information.

 ## How to Talk with AIs

 1. To talk with a specific AI, use their name in your message:

 	- At the start: "Ally, how are you?"
 	- At the end: "Can you help me learn to use the app, Flashi?"
 	- Using @: "@Illu, I want to draw a camel!"

-2. Sometimes you need to "poke" the chat to get the AI next response.
+2. Sometimes you need to "poke" the chat to get the next AI to respond.

+	- When AIs are talking to each other...
+	- Leave the message box empty.
+	- Click "Poke" to let them continue.

-Example of image generation:
+Example with image generation:

 > You: Illu, I'd like to draw a rainbow.
 >
 > Illu: <details><summary>Thinking</summary> ... </details>
 >
 >   Illy, landscape, grassland, mountains, (vibrant rainbow:1.5), (majestic mountains:1.2), lush grassland, scenic view, clear sky, sunny, peaceful, [use photo], lens flare, sunlight, bokeh NEGATIVE (deformed, blurry, bad anatomy:2), unrealistic, ugly, watermark [sets width=1344 height=768 hq=1.5 steps=30]
 >
 > ***[you press poke here]***
 >
 > Illy: [generates image]

-Remember:
+3. Other Hints

 	- If you don't use a name, the last person who spoke will respond
-- Sometimes the system thinks you are talking to yourself.
-Try mentioning an AI's name.
+	- Sometimes the system may think you are talking to yourself, if you mention your own name or send two messages in a row.
+Try saying an AI's name.
-- Say "someone" or "anyone" to get a random response
+	- Say "someone" or "anyone" to get a response from a random AI.
-- Say "everyone" to get multiple responses
+	- Say "everyone" to get multiple responses.

+## Privacy

+The main "Ally Chat" room is public.
+Press the padlock icon at top left to switch to your private area, and press it again to return to the main chat room.

+- Any room beginning with your name followed by a slash is private, only visible to you.
+- For example, if your name is "joe", "joe/chat" and "joe/anything" are private.
+- The room "joe" at the top level is public and owned by you, you can use mod tools in it such as undoing messages, editing chat history, and clearing or archiving the room.